dashpay/dips/compressed-headers.md

 #### `sendheaders2` -- Request compact header announcements

-Since https://github.com/bitcoin/bips/blob/master/bip-0130.mediawiki[BIP-130], nodes have been able to request to receive new headers directly in `headers` messages, rather than via an `inv` of the new block hash and subsequent `getheader` request and `headers` response (followed by a final `getdata` to get the tip block itself, if desired).
+Since [BIP-130](https://github.com/bitcoin/bips/blob/master/bip-0130.mediawiki), nodes have been able to request to receive new headers directly in `headers` messages, rather than via an `inv` of the new block hash and subsequent `getheader` request and `headers` response (followed by a final `getdata` to get the tip block itself, if desired).
 This is requested by transmitting an empty `sendheaders` message after the version handshake is complete.]

 Upon receipt of this message, the node is permitted, but not required, to preemptively announce new headers with the `headers2` message (instead of `inv`).
-Preemptive header announcement is supported by the protocol version ≥ 70012 | Bitcoin Core version ≥ 0.12.0.
+Preemptive header announcement has been supported by the protocol version ≥ 70206 | Dash Core version ≥ 0.12.1.

 For the motivational use-case it makes sense to also update this mechanism to support sending header updates using compact headers using a new message.